H-Rusch/TimeTrials-Webservice/Readme.md

 This application is a Spring Boot based webservice that provides a REST API to save and query times driven in Mario Kart 8 Deluxe Time Trials.

-Additionally, this webservice is able to consume new times through a Kafka connection.
+This service uses Kafka to consume new times and to publish new records when the record for a track is broken.

 A MongoDB database is being used to store the data.